ttag-org/ttag/gitbook/localization-with-webpack-and-c-3po.md

 <script src="./app_uk.js"></script>
 ```

-> This step is done manually just for demo purpose, in the real world url will be modified
+> This step is done manually just for the demo purposes, in the real world url will be modified
-somewhere on a backend that renders html output.
+somewhere on a backend that renders HTML output.

 ### 5.1 Replacing c-3po lib with mock
-So, if we are placing all transations at a build time there is no need to include original
+So, if we are placing all transactions at a build time there is no need to include the original
 c-3po library in the resulting bundle.
 There is special mock for that case
 inside c-3po lib - *c-3po/dist/mock*.

-Let's add webpack alias for that:
+Let's add a webpack alias for that:
 ```js
 resolve: {
     alias: {